ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

     Wav2Lip/checkpoints/wav2lip_gan.pth
     Wav2Lip/face_detection/detection/sfd/s3fd.pth

-After this, we require another program that will synthetize the voice from your text.
+After this, we require another program that will synthesize the voice from your text.
 We are going to use the Coqui-TTS that is needed for the generation of voice.

 ```python